wattlehq/mimosa/README.md

 This project has been setup to optionally use Sentry for application monitoring.
-Once `SENTRY_ENABLED` has been set to `True` and `SENTRY_DSN` has been configured, events will start to propogate to Sentry.
+Once `SENTRY_ENABLED` has been set to `True` and `SENTRY_DSN` has been configured, events will start to propagate to Sentry.